Setup instructions and User Access#

 S3 Buckets#

 Limited storage is available on the GFTS hub itself but we have setup different S3 buckets where we manage the data we need for the GFTS project.
-We currently have 3 different S3 buckets:
+We currently have different S3 buckets which we can split into 2 categories:

 • gfts-reference-data”: This S3 bucket contains reference datasets (such as Copernicus Marine) that have been copied here to speed up access and data processing.
 Most GFTS users will only require read-only access to this bucket; a few GFTS users can write to it to copy new reference datasets.
 If you need additional reference datasets, please create an issue here.